 In July of 2017, the MPCA received funding from the Minnesota Environment and Natural Resources Trust Fund to make groundwater data from Superfund sites more accessible to the public.
-With this funding the MPCA is beginning a three-year project that will make the information accessible in a new way.
+With this funding the MPCA began a three-year project that will make the information accessible in a new way.

-The project will compile groundwater data from the MPCA’s and MDA's Superfund program into a central database and will produce a web-based interactive map along with supporting data files.
-The project will be broken up into three pieces:
+The project is compiling groundwater data from the MPCA’s and MDA's Superfund program into a central database and is producing a web-based interactive map along with supporting data files.
+The project is broken up into three pieces:

-- Year 1 activities will include extracting groundwater data from individual MPCA files to populate the centralized EQuIS water-quality database.
+- Phase 1 activities included extracting groundwater data from individual MPCA files to populate the centralized EQuIS water-quality database.

-- During year 2, staff will begin mapping areas of groundwater contamination using the compiled data.
-There are multiple options for displaying this data.
-The agency will consult with stakeholders to determine what format best suits users’ needs.
+- In Phase 2, staff are mapping areas of groundwater contamination using the compiled data.
+The agency has consulted with stakeholders to determine the best format to best suit user needs.

-- In year 3, the web-based data and map application will be made available to the public.
+- In Phase 3, the web-based data and map application will be made available to the public.